 Summary Integer > 0.
 Default 16.
 Maximum number of cores to use for rules that support multithreading.
-Optional parameter, if missing, set to a default of 4.

 Details This affects currently only rules involving featureCounts - that is, intersectPeaksAndBAM while for rule intersectTFBSAndBAM, the number of cores is hard-coded to 4.
 When running Snakemake locally, each rule will use at most this number of cores, while in a cluster setting, this value refers to the maximum number of CPUs an individual job / rule will occupy.
 If the node the job is executed on has fewer nodes, then the maximum number of cores on the node will be taken.